Communication-Efficient Federated Low-Rank Update Algorithm and its Connection to Implicit Regularization: Related Work

-Existing research in federated learning has attempted to exploit the low-rank nature observed in centralized learning.
-LBGM \citep{azam2021recycling} and FedLRGD \citep{jadbabaie2023federated} approximate gradients by utilizing old or sampled gradients under the assumption that gradients live in a low-rank subspace.
-Nonetheless, there is a noticeable gap in their assumption and analysis regarding the rank characteristics specific to federated learning.
+In federated learning, some research has aimed to exploit the low-rank nature observed in centralized learning.
+LBGM \citep{azam2021recycling} and FedLRGD \citep{jadbabaie2023federated} approximate gradients using past or sampled gradients, assuming gradients lie in a low-rank subspace.
+However, there is a noticeable gap in analyzing rank characteristics specific to federated learning.
 In the context of federated learning, there is a complex loss landscape involving multiple client-side and a single server-side optimization, and leveraging a low-rank structure needs to consider their respective rank structures.
 To our knowledge, no prior work has examined the rank structure in federated learning contexts without making very stringent assumptions.
 Our study is pioneering in addressing this gap, using analytical results and insights to develop a novel algorithm.